 University of Florida

-Angie B. Lindsey is an assistant professor in the Department of Family, Youth & Community Sciences working within the University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) Center for Public Issues Education in Agriculture and Natural Resources (PIE Center).
+Angie B. Lindsey is an assistant professor in the Department of Family, Youth and Community Sciences working within the UF/IFAS Center for Public Issues Education in Agriculture and Natural Resources (PIE Center).
 Angie currently serves at the Point of Contact for the Extension Disaster Education Network (EDEN) for UF/IFAS.
-Her research focuses on disaster preparedness and recovery within rural communities, looking at crisis communication efforts before, during and after disasters.
-Her Extension work has been in partnership with Extension and organizations to meet gaps and needs within communities affected by disaster.
+Her research focuses on disaster preparedness and recovery within communities, particularly looking at crisis communication efforts before, during and after disasters.
+Her outreach and Extension work has been in partnership with Extension and community resource organzations to meet gaps and needs within communities affected by disaster.